ujjwalguptaofficial/fortjs-doc/docs/tutorial/shield.md

 Shiled is security layer on top of Section (Controller).
 It controls whether a request should be allowed to enter inside the Section.
 It can also be used for doing some task before passing it to workers.

-e.g - Consider a case - where a section "Admin" is only allowed if the request is authenticated.
+e.g - Consider a case - where a controller "Admin" is only allowed if the request is authenticated.
 You can create a shield which will check for the conditions and if it does not satisfy the conditions, you can just reject it.

-There can be multiple shield for a section & every section is called when a request wants to access the particular section.
+There can be multiple shield for a controller & every shield is called when a request wants to access the particular controller.

-A shiled has following member-
+A shiled has following member -

 * Request - [request](/tutorial/http-request)
 * Response - [response](/tutorial/http-response)